 editor, journalist, writer, publicist, marketer & strategist

-Jen Birn’s career began in 1997 when she was a college student working as a cocktail waitress in a music bar in Tempe, AZ.
+Jen Birn’s career began when she was a college student working as a cocktail waitress in a music bar in Tempe, AZ.
 She befriended many of the local bands and parlayed those relationships into writing a column (Club Scene with Jen Birn) on music, nightlife and her weekly shenanigans for The Daily Tribune’s Get Out magazine – well before bloggers were documenting their daily lives for public consumption.

 After graduating from ASU, where she mastered the art of making money off things she enjoyed doing, she wrote a weekly column (Hanging with Jen Birn) and features stories for The Arizona Republic before aggressively pitching Maxim, the biggest-selling magazine at the time, until an editor there said if she was serious about working in magazines, to move to New York.
 She did a week later.